aryak007/Automated-Email-Sender/Readme.txt

 Edit CreateZipAndSendMail.py with your gmail Account details

-Select one / multiple files by pressing ctrl and sending it to SreateFolder.cmd
+Select one / multiple (by pressing ctrl) file(s) and send it to CreateFolder.cmd

-After having done that, you would be able to see a folder named "MailingFolder" present in your current directory
+After having done that, you would be able to see a folder named "MailingFolder" present in your current directory (from where the files are selected and are sent to CreateFolder.cmd)

 Right-Click on the "MailingFolder" and send it to Create-Zip-And-Send-Mail.cmd

 Wait for a few seconds and ....
-Done!!!
+DONE!!!
 Your mail has been delivered to the specified recipients